adobe/adobe-sensei-ai-functions/lesson8.md

 ---
 layout: module
-title: Lesson 8&#58; Adobe I/O Cloud Shell
+title: Lesson 8&#58; Run the Composition
 ---

 ## Overview
-Use the pre-installed Adobe I/O Cloud Shell to check out the status of your composition invocation.
+Upload an image asset to the Creative Cloud to fire the *asset created* event, invoking the webhook and subsequently the `asset_created_composition`.

 ## Exercise